Realization of groups with pairing as Jacobians of finite graphs: Jacobians of simple graphs

 \begin{definition} Given a graph $G$, we write $\mu(G)$ for the maximum order of an element of $\Jac(G)$, and $\delta(G)$ for the maximum valency of a vertex in $G$.
 When the graph $G$ is clear from context, we will simply write $\delta$ and $\mu$. \end{definition}

 \begin{lemma} For any biconnected graph $G$, $\delta(G) \le \mu(G)$.
 Furthermore, if $\delta(G) = \mu(G)$, then $G$ must be the banana graph $B_{\mu}$. \end{lemma}

-\begin{proof} Let $v$ be a vertex in $V(G)$ with valency $\delta$, and let $w$ be a vertex adjacent to $v$.
+\begin{proof} The statement is immediate if $G$ consist of a single vertex, so we assume that $G$ has at least $2$ vertices.
+Let $v$ be a vertex in $V(G)$ with valency $\delta$, and let $w$ be a vertex adjacent to $v$.
 Consider the divisor $D = v-w$, and let $m < \delta$ be a positive integer.
 We apply Dhar's burning algorithm to check that $mD$ is $w$-reduced.
 From the biconnectivity of $G$, we deduce that there is a path from $w$ to each of the neighbors of $v$ that does not contain $v$.
 Thus, each of the neighbors of $v$ is burned.
 By definition, $\val (v) > m$, so it is burned as well.
-This means that $mD$ cannot be principal, and $D$ has order at least $\delta$.
+This means that $mD$ cannot be equivalent to $0$ as $0$ is the unique reduced divisor equivalent to $0$.
+It follows that $D$ has order at least $\delta$.

 In the case that $\delta = \mu$, we must have $\delta D \sim 0$.
 Starting from $\delta D$, chip-fire $v$ once to obtain a divisor $E$.
 Applying the burning algorithm and the biconnectivity condition once more, we see that $v$, as well as each of its neighbors, must be burned, so that $E$ is $w$-reduced. $E$ must therefore be the zero divisor, which is only possible if the multiplicity of the edge $\{v,w\}$ is $\delta$, i.e. $G$ is a banana graph. \end{proof}